 Hospitality and Tourism Management

-Elizabeth Cote never imagined she'd study at an eco resort in Costa Rica.
-She never thought her courses at the College would require her to coordinate a celebrity chefs weekend or intern at a small boutique hotel.
-But when she decided to major in hospitality and tourism management, new doors began to open.
+Elizabeth Cote never imagined she'd study at at an eco resort in Costa Rica, or coordinate a celebrity chefs weekend.
+But when she chose this major, new doors began to open right away.

-“I didn’t have a strong direction when I first came to the College, but during my second semester I took the intro to hospitality course and that really solidified my interest in this field.
-The professor was super supportive, and I began to see that this could lead to so many opportunities.”
+“I didn’t have strong direction when I came to the College, but I took the intro to hospitality course and that really solidified my interest in this field.
+The professor was super supportive, and I saw that this could lead to so many opportunities.”

 Elizabeth remembers a pivotal moment in her sophomore year: “Professor Pan was advising me about the classes I might take, and there was something he couldn’t answer.
 So, he called up the department chair, and before I knew it, there we were, the three of us, working on my schedule.
 We spent an hour getting it settled.
 That was an amazing experience.
 When you hear people talk about personalized education at the College, that’s really what it means.”

-Along with her coursework, she has tackled an array of internships, from working on the reservations desk at a local golf resort to acting as a concierge at a boutique hotel to managing the details of upscale weddings.
+Along with her coursework, she has tackled an array of internships, from working on the reservations desk at a golf resort to acting as a concierge at a boutique hotel to managing upscale weddings.
 In addition, Elizabeth has also been mentored by one of Charleston’s renowned restaurateurs.

-“I’ve really had some amazing opportunities in this major.”
+“I’ve had amazing opportunities in this major.”
 One of her most powerful experiences was spending a month in Costa Rica studying small-scale resorts involved in eco tourism.

-“I’ve learned so much from my classes, but I’ve enhanced my education that much more by being involved in the Club for Hospitality and Tourism (CHAT) and Students in Free Enterprise (SIFE).
-These organizations have allowed me to meet and network with business leaders.
-I can’t tell you how many times someone has said ‘Do you remember that speaker who came to class?
-I actually emailed him and I’m going talk to him about an internship.’
-The connections that you make through those extracurricular activities are invaluable.
+“I’ve learned so much from my classes, but I’ve also enhanced my education by being involved in the Club for Hospitality and Tourism (CHAT).
+Through that, I’ve met and networked with business leaders.
+The connections that you make through extracurricular activities are invaluable.
 It’s a great way to really find out what you want to do.
-You can listen all day in class, but if you don’t experience it firsthand, you really won’t know.”
+You can listen all day in class, discuss, write papers and take exams, but if you don’t experience it firsthand, you really won’t know the subject.”